sotch-pr35mac/syng/README.md

 # __Syng | 词应__
 ##### Dictionary App | 词典应用

+## __Notice__

+This legacy version of Syng is no longer maintained.
+This branch serves as an archive only.
+For more information on the current state of Syng checkout the [main branch](https://github.com/sotch-pr35mac/syng/tree/master).

 ## __About__

 Syng is a free, open source, Chinese-To-English and English-To-Chinese Dictionary app that makes it easy to lookup words and phrases quickly.
 Currently Syng works on macOS, Windows, and Linux systems.

 ### Name